OmkarShivam/-Study-of-a-Beehive-Capturing-System/README.md

 Check out my Medium article on [Exploring the Secret Life of Bees](https://medium.com/@BeeScientists/exploring-the-secret-live-of-bees-8f864fce8a80) 🐝🔍

-# -Study-of-a-Beehive-Capturing-System
+# Exploring the Secret Life of Bees 🐝 :
- 1. Motivation for the experiment:
+## 1. Motivation for the experiment:
 Honey bees (Apis mellifera) are highly social insects known for their vital role in pollination and honey production.
 They organize themselves into complex colonies with a queen, worker bees, and drones.
 Worker bees gather nectar from flowers, converting it into honey through enzymatic reactions and dehydration.
 Honey serves as their primary food source during winter.
 Bees also play an essential part in pollinating various plants, thereby aiding global food production [ref: honeybee].
 The paper “Chronic within-hive video recordings detect altered nursing behavior and retarded larval development of neonicotinoid treated honey bees” (2020) presents a novel approach to investigate the impact of insecticides on honey bee brood care and larval growth.
 The authors utilized video cameras to monitor the activities of bees in hives that were exposed to neonicotinoids.
 Neonicotinoids are a group of five insecticides (four of which are banned in Germany) that get absorbed into plant pollen and nectar, and ultimately ingested by the bee.
 They discovered that the use of neonicotinoids diminished nursing activity among bees and impeded larval growth.
 Additionally, there were adverse impacts on colony size and survival.
 These findings have prompted further investigation into bee behavior, utilizing a variety of sensors.
 The sensors utilized in our system provide numerous advantages when observing and scrutinizing a bee colony.
 They can measure several parameters significant to the bee's productivity and health, including weight, humidity, temperature, and bee activity.
 The data can be collected automatically and continuously without the need for human intervention or disturbing the bees.
 Moreover, the data is wirelessly transferred to the archiving platform, thereby reducing the need for cables and wires that could interfere with the hive or the environment.
 The camera setup supplies high-resolution data, facilitating detailed and accurate analysis and visualization of the bee colony.
 Studying honey bee behavior and health using cameras and sensors is a valuable approach in biological research and was a major motivation for us to develop this system.
 Sensors were deployed in and around the system to monitor temperature and humidity.
 The attached weight sensor helped to monitor the hive weight.
 This provided insights into swarming behavior, and changes in hive population.
 Together our system enables highly detailed monitoring of the hive parameters.
 Studying this data should be a valuable approach to understanding honey bee ecology, health, and their interaction with the environment.
 While observing the bees in our experiment though, we encountered a problem that ultimately led to an early end for the observation.

-2. System Design
+## 2. System Design
 Old system: The system was developed to record the behavior of bees in a hive using a high-performance camera and a versatile LED light.
 The BASLER acA2040 camera can capture images with a 3-megapixel resolution and record videos at a frame rate of 36 frames per second.
 The MR300W LED light was adjustable in light intensity and wavelength.
 To prevent disruption to the bees, a red or infrared light source was utilized, as these frequencies are not visible to bees.
 Therefore the system enabled the observation and analysis of bee activity and interactions in a natural environment.
 The images and videos were directly recorded by a nearby computer for further processing and storage.
 The energy consumption was a disadvantage of this system as it was necessary to capture images and videos continuously.
 Furthermore, monitoring the bees solely via camera resulted in incomplete insights.
 Thus, a significant overhaul was necessary for the system to yield richer data.
 Improving the system:
 The new system stems from a combination of hardware changes and software upgrades, which, in combination, resulted in a better and more efficient system.